 Diploma in Acupressure, Chi Chinese Healing College, Sydney, 2000

 Doctor of Philosophy, University of Western Sydney, 2008

 Diploma of Yogic Studies and Teacher Training, Academy of Yoga Science, Sydney, 2014

-Registered Clinical Psychotherapist of the British Association of Counselling and Psychotherapy
+Registered Clinical Psychotherapist with the British Association for Counselling and Psychotherapy